Nikon Z6 II

 This lens would be good for shooting basketball, too.
 The 200mm f/2.0 is so sharp and I don’t mind the weight, but it’s not a zoom.

 I bought an FTZ II adapter via eBay.
 And a Nikon NC filter, as always, for the lens below.
 And a Nikon MB-N11 battery grip from someone else on FredMiranda.com.
 Plus a couple extra batteries from Amazon.com.
-These things eat batteries.
+These things eat batteries, according to the specs.

 Canon R6 II